 Bring Working Scientists into Your Classroom

-If you teach science to high school students in Michigan, and are interested in having a research scientist working in a Michigan-based research institution visit your classroom, fill out this form to express interest in hosting a scientist for the 2020 MI DNA Day.
-We will match you with an ambassador, who will visit your classroom on or around April 25th, 2020.
+If you teach science to high school students in Michigan, and are interested in having a research scientist working in a Michigan-based research institution visit your classroom, CLICK HERE to sign-up for the 2020 MI DNA Day and host a scientist.

 - Teach a highly interactive module based on current concepts and techniques in a STEM field (read about the modules)